How to prepare for weight loss surgery

 Work and Disability

 Ask your employer for all the forms you must fill out.
-It would be best if you also mentioned that you wouldn’t lift heavy objects for a few months following your surgery.
+It would be best if you also mentioned that you wouldn’t lift heavy objects more than 10-15 pounds for three weeks following your surgery.